Covid 19

 Covid Vaccination Programme

-- care home residents and staff
+• care home residents

-- those aged 65+
+• those aged 75+

-We will be aiming to provide this for our most vulnerable patients (all care home residents and eligible housebound patients and then inviting in those based largely on age) but will not have capacity to offer it to everyone eligible that is registered with us, in order to keep normal General Practice services running.
+We will be aiming to provide this for our most vulnerable patients (all care home residents and eligible housebound patients)

 Boosters are widely available in other city sites currently, including Boots in Cornmarket Street and Exeter Hall in Kidlington.